-The most recent valuation, as of June 30, 2020, determined the State Employees' Plan, the largest plan, to have a funded ratio of 85.5% based on the actuarial value of the assets and 86.5% based on the market value of the assets.
-The State Employees' Plan has an unfunded accrued liability of \$1,609 million as of June 30, 2020 on market value.
+The most recent valuation, as of June 30, 2022, determined the State Employees' Plan, the largest plan, to have a funded ratio of 87.6% based on the actuarial value of the assets and 87.7% based on the market value of the assets.
+The State Employees' Plan has an unfunded accrued liability of \$1,521 million as of June 30, 2022 on its actuarial value of assets.

 A Schedule of Funding Progress for the State Employees' Plans is shown below.
-See Schedule of Net Pension Liability in the Financial Section of the Delaware Public Employees' Retirement System Comprehensive Annual Financial Report for fiscal year 2020 for the funding progress of the New State Police Plan, the Judiciary Plan, the Closed State Police Plan and the Special Plan.
+See "Schedule of Net Pension Liability in the Financial Section of the Delaware Public Employees' Retirement System Comprehensive Annual Financial Report for Fiscal Year 2022" for the funding progress of the New State Police Plan, the Judiciary Plan, the Closed State Police Plan and the Special Plan.